aaarne/matthew/README.md

 ![Screenshot](doc/scrsht.png)

-## Matthew for point cloud data on [PCL](http://pointclouds.org)'s example point cloud "five people"
+## Matthew for point cloud data on a Lorentz attractor trajectory

+The data was generated using [this](scripts/lorentz.py) script.

 ![Point Cloud](doc/pcd.png)